corbado/corbado-nodejs/README.md

 corbado.sessionV2.validateShortSessionValue(req);
 ```

-### Session management
+### Corbado session management

+Corbado offers easy and secure session management (see the [docs](https://docs.corbado.com/overview/welcome) for
+details)

-By default session management will work on our version v2.
-It provides a validate method that returns a user object with
+To validate a user after authentication, call `validateshortSessionValue(req)` which returns a user object with
 all information about the current user.
-This state contains the current authentication state as well as user's id, name,
+This object contains the current authentication state as well as user's id, name,
 email and phone number.

 ```JavaScript